 Wondering exactly what fire wardens’ responsibilities are?
 We’ve got all the information you need to know.

-A fire warden is a business employee selected to undergo fire warden training and play a key role in the business’ fire preparation plans.
-Although the business is responsible for implementing certain safety measures such as fire alarms, signs and equipment such as fire extinguishers and blankets, the role of the fire warden is to ensure these procedures are all carried out correctly.
-In addition, if a fire emergency does break out, the fire warden in responsible for the safety of employees and carrying out a safe evacuation.
+A fire warden (sometimes known as a fire marshal) is a business employee selected to undergo fire warden training and play a key role in the business’ fire preparation plans.
+Although the business is responsible for implementing certain safety measures such as fire alarms, signs, and equipment such as fire extinguishers and blankets, the role of the fire warden is to ensure these procedures are all carried out correctly.
+In addition, if a fire emergency does break out, the fire warden is responsible for the safety of employees and carrying out a safe evacuation.

 Responsibilities will vary depending on the business, but will almost always include: